What is an Information Security Management System (ISMS)?

 Introduction to ISMS

-Maybe you are aiming to learn more about the ISMS, or maybe you have been tasked with creating an ISMS for your organization and have no idea what the term even means.
-By the time that you have finished reading this article, when someone asks you "What is an information security management system (ISMS)?", you will be able to confidently steer them in the right direction.
+Perhaps you are aiming to learn more about ISMS, or perhaps you have been tasked with creating an ISMS for your organization and have no idea what the term even means.
+By the time you have finished reading this article, when someone asks you "What is an information security management system (ISMS)?", you will be able to confidently steer them in the right direction.

-ISMS is a massive subject, it's often daunting, so this article will be a high level overview of the basis to help you get started.
-Beyond here you can delve further into ISMS sub-topics as required
+ISMS is a massive subject and often daunting, so this article will be a high-level overview of the basics to help you get started.
+Beyond here, you can delve further into ISMS sub-topics as required.

 ISMS Definition / ISMS Meaning

 The acronym "ISMS" refers to an Information Security Management System.
-So the ISMS meaning could then be said to be a well-documented set of Controls which describes how you are managing Risks within your environment.
+The ISMS meaning could be defined as a well-documented set of controls that describes how you are managing risks within your environment.

 ISO 27001 and ISO 27002